nickp60/annofilt/README.md

 ## Notes for running with Docker
 To keep the image size rom being outrageously large, we did not include Prokka in the image.
 I maintain a separate Prokka image, which can be obtained from docker hub.
-So, we really only recoomend using Docker to run the main annofilt procedure, not using it to download data, run Prokka, or run Roary.
+So, we really only recoomend using Docker to run the main annofilt procedure, not using it to run `get_complete_genomes` or `make_annofilt_pangenome`. .